nikitavoloboev/githistory/readme.md

 > Travel through git history of any repo.

-Is used as test case to learn how [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) works.
+Is currently used as test case to learn how [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) works.
 To extend it to add [sparse checkout](https://github.com/isomorphic-git/isomorphic-git/issues/1735) option.

 All credit to [Inlang](https://github.com/inlang/inlang) as it uses its code in this app.